clayne/hacktical-c/README.md

 The repository is set up for sponsoring via Stripe and Liberapay, alternatively you may use BTC (bitcoin:18k7kMcvPSSSzQtJ6hY5xxCt5U5p45rbuh) or ETH (0x776001F33F6Fc07ce9FF70187D5c034DCb429811).

+Blablabla blablabla blablabla, no one gives a shit so why bother.

 ## Why C?
 The reason I believe C is and always will be important is that it stands in a class of its own as a mostly portable assembler language, offering similar levels of freedom.